patrik-schoon-axelsson/airbnb-flask-api-example/README.md

 While MongoDBs schemaless-design saves a great deal of development time in Python, by allowing the straight translation of dicts > bson, enforcing a schema allows for predictable responses on all collections.
 For future development, one might consider adding an ODM along the lines of MongoEngine to produce a fixed schema for the API, instead of the current example-CRUD that simply validates three fields as present.

+## 3.4) Logging improvements

+For a production-level application, far more rigorous logging is required than this short example-app.
+An example of an improvement for production would be using Flasks logging handler to set up automatic emailing of errors to admins for errors across a certain treshold.